haskellfoundation/tech-proposals/proposals/0000-specify-dump-json.md

 ## Abstract

-GHC is currently undergoing development GHC is currently undergoing a long scale project to [move to a more structured error representation](https://gitlab.haskell.org/ghc/ghc/-/issues/18516).
+GHC is currently undergoing a long term project to [move to a more structured error representation](https://gitlab.haskell.org/ghc/ghc/-/issues/18516).
 In harmony with this motion, there is a [desire for a JSON dump of GHC's diagnostic messages](https://gitlab.haskell.org/ghc/ghc/-/issues/19278).
 Such an implementation would facilitate easier consumption for downstream consumers of GHC's diagnostic messages (e.g. IDE developers).
 To best enforce a standardized JSON output, a [JSON schema](https://json-schema.org/) can be used.